-Par rt A: Overview of the Portfolio Committee Enterprises Oversight inquiry into Eskom 2
+Pai rt A: Overview of the Portfolio Committee Enterprises Oversight inquiry into Eskom 2

 1.1 Background to the Inquiry 4

-1.2 Terms of Reference. .
+1.2 Terms of Reference.
 4

-1.3 Committee membership 5
+1.3 Committee membership.
+5

-1.4 Process of the Inquiry.
-6
+1.4 Process of the Inquiry 6

-1.5 Conditions that the Committee worked under .
-6
+1.5 Conditions that the Committee worked under 6

-1.6 Laws, Regulations and Standards applicable to Eskom. .
+1.6 Laws, Regulations and Standards applicable to Eskom.
 7

-2 Part B: Summary of Evidence.
-10
+2 Part B: Summary of Evidence 10

 2.1 Overview of Committee's Inquiry into Eskom.
 10

-2.2 Witnesses called to testify.
-10
+Witnesses called to testify.

-2.3 Documentation presented to the Committee. .
-11
+Documentation presented to the Committee.

-The Tegeta Contracts.
+The Tegeta Contracts

 Eskom and the Trillian Saga.

-2.6 Eskom and the TNA Contract.
-72
+2.6 Eskom and the TNA Contract 72

-2.7 Eskom's arrangement of Brian Molefe's Resignation and Pension. .
-83
+Eskom's arrangement of Brian Molefe's Resignation and Pension

-Eskom's governance
+2.8 Eskom's governance.
+105

-2.9 Conclusion.
-121
+2.9 Conclusion 121

-Part C: Findings
+3 Part C: Findings 122

-3.1 Eskom served the interests of private firms and individuals 122
+Eskom served the interests of private firms and individuals.

-3.2 Brian Molefe's resignation, reinstatement and "early retirement" 123
+Brian Molefe's resignation, reinstatement and "early retirement"

-Access to information
+Access to information.

-3.4 Inconsistent and misleading information provided to the Committee .
-124
+Inconsistent and misleading information provided to the Committee

-Failure to maintain clear lines of accountability in the Eskom Board and management
+3.5 Failure to maintain clear lines of accountability in the Eskom Board and management 125

 3.6 The developmental role of Eskom 127

-3.7 The Eskom Contracts 127
+The Eskom Contracts

-3.8 Loss of capacity and institutional memory 129
+Loss of capacity and institutional memory

-3.9 The responsibility to uphold good governance. .
-130
+3.9 The responsibility to uphold good governance.

-3.10 132
+3.1 0 The lacklustre performance of the Shareholder 132

-3.1 1 Questionable awarding of contracts 133
+3.1

-3.12 2 Mr Koko's disciplinary hearing 134
+3.1 2 Mr Koko's disciplinary hearing 134

-3.13 Confirmation of State of Capture report's findings and observations 134
+3.1 Confirmation of State of Capture report's findings and observations 134

-3 14 136
+3.1 4 Weakening of institutions 136

-4 Part D: Recommendations 137 4.1 Changing context at Eskom.
-137 4.2 The resignation, reinstatement and "early retirement" of Brian Molefe. .
-137 4.3 Challenges the committee encountered when it was seeking information from Eskom .137 4.4 Witnesses in senior leadership positions at Eskom who presented conflicting evidence 138 to the Committee 4.5 Concerning governance. .
-139 4.6 Concerning the contracts identified in the findings.
+4 Part D: Recommendations 137 4.1 Changing context at Eskom. .
+137 4.2 The resignation, reinstatement and "early retirement" of Brian Molefe .
+137 4.3 Challenges the committee encountered when it was seeking information from Eskom .137 4.4 Witnesses in senior leadership positions at Eskom who presented conflicting evidence .
+138 to the Committee 4.5 Concerning governance. .
+139 4.6 Concerning the contracts identified in the findings. .
 139 4.7 Regularising previous decisions.
-140 4.8 Financial management. .140 4.9 The loss of experienced leadership and staff with integrity. .
-140 4.1 The undermining of the of the principles and structures that ensure good governance 141 4.1 Strengthening oversight capacity and clarifying the role of the Shareholder .141 4.1 2 Strengthening the powers of parliament to hold individuals and institutions accountable .142 4.1 Report to the Zondo Commission.
-142 4.1 4 Monitoring and Implementation 142
+140 4.8 Financial management.
+140 4.9 The loss of experienced leadership and staff with integrity. .
+140 4.10 The undermining of the of the principles and structures that ensure good governance .
+141 4.1 Strengthening oversight capacity and clarifying the role of the Shareholder .141 4.12 2 Strengthening the powers of parliament to hold individuals and institutions accountable .142 4.1.
+4.1 4 Monitoring and Implementation 142